Topology-based Representative Datasets to Reduce Neural Network Training Resources: The Multi-layer Neural Network Case

-The following experiment is quite different from the above.
-The dataset\footnote{\url{https://scikit-learn.org/stable/auto_examples/datasets/plot_digits_last_image.html}} we will use consists of images of digits classified in $10$ different classes.
-This way, the neural network to train should classify images of digits into its corresponding digit from $0$ to $9$.
+The dataset\footnote{\url{https://scikit-learn.org/stable/auto_examples/datasets/plot_digits_last_image.html}} we will use in this experiment consists of images of digits classified in $10$ different classes corresponding to digits from $0$ to $9$.
 An example of an image of each class can be seen in Fig. \ref{fig:digits}.
 The dataset is composed by $1797$ 64-dimensional instances.
-Algorithm \ref{algo} was applied to obtain a dominating dataset of size $195$.
-In Fig. \ref{fig:tsne_or}, Fig.\ref{fig:tsne_dom} and Fig.\ref{fig:tsne_rand} a two-dimensional projection of these datasets obtained using T-SNE (see \cite{vanDerMaaten2008}) are shown.
-Besides, the corresponding persistence diagrams can be seen in Fig. \ref{fig:pers_digits_or}, fig. \ref{fig:pers_digits_dom} and\ref{fig:pers_digits_rand}.
-Hausdorff and bottleneck distances are shown in Table \ref{table:metrics}.
-In this case we used a neural network with $64\times 32 \times 10$ neurons with sigmoid activation function in the hidden layer and softmax activation function in the output layer.
-The neural network was trained using stochastic gradient descent and categorical cross entropy as loss function.
-It was launched $100$ times for the dominating dataset and a random dataset of the same size.
-The accuracy measured on the dominating dataset reached after training the neural network using the dominating dataset was $0.82$.
-Similarly, the accuracy measured on the original dataset was $0.89$.
-Therefore, it seems that the dominating dataset generalizes well the original dataset.
-The accuracy measured on the random dataset reached after training the neural network using the random dataset was $0.92$.
-Similarly, the accuracy measured on the original dataset was $0.87$.
-It seems that the model had overfitting with the random dataset and the performance over the original dataset is lower than over itself.
-Besides, the accuracy over the original dataset is higher for the dominating dataset.
-Then, the dominating dataset outperforms the random dataset.
+Algorithm \ref{algo} was applied with $\varepsilon=0.2$ to obtain a dominating dataset of size $173$.
+The corresponding persistence diagrams can be seen in Fig. \ref{fig:pers_digits_or}, Fig. \ref{fig:pers_digits_dom} and Fig. \ref{fig:pers_digits_rand}.
+The Hausdorff and the bottleneck distances are shown in Table \ref{table:metrics}.
+In this case, we used a neural network with $64\times 400 \times 300 \times 800 \times 300 \times 10$ neurons with sigmoid activation function in the hidden layers and softmax activation function in the output layer.
+The neural network was trained using Adam algorithm and categorical cross entropy as loss function for $1000$ epochs.
+It was launched $5$ times for the dominating dataset and a random dataset of the same size. \edu{The mean accuracy values of different metrics for the $5$ repetitions when training the neural network with the three different datasets and evaluated on the original dataset are shown in Table~\ref{table:metrics_iris_digits} where the dominating dataset outperforms the random dataset.
+Finally, in Table~\ref{table:diff_eps_digits}, different values for $\varepsilon$ were used to compute the size of the dominating dataset and its accuracy on itself and on the original dataset.}